mvolkmann/blog/src/flutter.md

   Enter `open -a simulator`.
   This works in Bash, zsh, and Fish, but not in Nushell.

+- To start the iOS Simulator from VS Code:

+  - Install the Flutter extension.
+  - Select "Start iOS Simulator" from the device menu in the lower-right.

 - To start an Android emulator from outside VS Code:

   - Launch the Android Studio app.